-Slashing and burning old growth forests are safer, more practical, and less time consuming, because the previous fire has already weeded the infertile parts and prevented more of them to grow back, allowing new plants to grow before they are being cut and burned down again.
+Slashing and burning old growth forests are safer, more practical, and less time consuming, because the previous fire has already weeded the infertile parts and prevented more of from growing back, allowing new plants to grow before they are cut and burned again.

 It doesn’t cause haze

 Slash-and-burn method doesn’t cause haze, or at least, that’s what the tribes believe.